-People in the Northeast could prevent a COVID-19 surge like the one in the South by following these measures, Fauci says
+People in the Northeast could prevent a Covid-19 surge like the one in the South by following these measures, Fauci says

 “This is a pandemic of the unvaccinated.
 That’s why I’m moving forward with vaccination requirements wherever I can,” he said.

-A former US Food and Drug Administration commissioner, Dr. Scott Gottlieb, estimated that the Delta wave of the pandemic could run its course by Thanksgiving, and Covid-19 could eventually become more of a seasonal nuisance than a devastating pandemic.
+Dr. Scott Gottlieb, a former Food and Drug Administration commissioner, estimated that the Delta wave of the pandemic could run its course by Thanksgiving, and Covid-19 could eventually become more of a seasonal nuisance than a devastating pandemic.
 But Fauci said that is dependent on getting a lot more people vaccinated.

 Currently, 55.4% of the country is fully vaccinated, according to the CDC, still far below the “vast majority” Fauci has said needs to be vaccinated to control the spread of the virus.
 And the daily pace of new vaccinations is the lowest it has been since the CDC started tracking it in mid-January, according to data from the agency.